cruise-automation/mlir-tcp/README.md

 bazel test //...
 ```

 We welcome contributions to `mlir-tcp`.
-If you do contribute, please finalize your PR with clang-format and bazel buildifier to ensure the C++ sources and BUILD files are formatted consistently:
+When authoring new TCP ops with dialect conversions from/to Torch and Linalg, please include lit tests for dialect and conversions, as well as [aot_compile](https://github.com/cruise-automation/mlir-tcp/blob/main/tools/aot/README.md) generated e2e integration tests.
+Finally, please finalize your PR with clang-format and bazel buildifier to ensure the C++ sources and BUILD files are formatted consistently:
 ```shell
 # clang-format
 find . -type f -name "*.cpp" -o -name "*.h" | xargs clang-format -i